 - Some non-Adobe programs that can open an SVG file include Microsoft Visio, CorelDRAW, Corel PaintShop Pro, and CADSoftTools ABViewer.

 - Additional free programs are Inkscape and GIMP.
 These need to be downloaded to your computer in order to open the SVG file.
 Picozu is also free and supports the SVG format, too, but you can open the file online without downloading anything.

-Where can I find SVG Files?
+Where to find SVG Files?
+(Free & Purchased)

 Here are my favorite places to find SVG files to use!

-How Do I Download an SVG File?
+How to Download an SVG File onto a computer?